Darian Stewart: 2018

 Stewart entered the 2018 season as the Broncos starting strong safety.
 He started 14 games, recording 60 combined tackles, one sack, three passes defensed, and two interceptions.

 On March 6, 2019, Stewart was released by the Broncos.

 Tampa Bay Buccaneers

 On August 13, 2019, Stewart signed with the Tampa Bay Buccaneers.
+In the 2019 season, he appeared in 13 games.

 On December 10, 2020, Stewart announced his retirement from the NFL, citing a desire to spend more time with family.
 He also expressed interest in joining Shane Beamer's staff at South Carolina.